thingsym/multi-device-switcher/readme.txt

 == Upgrade Notice ==

+= 1.8.7 =
+* Requires at least version 5.9 of the WordPress
+* Requires PHP version 7.4

 = 1.8.2 =
 * Requires at least version 4.9 of the WordPress
 * Requires PHP version 5.6